microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 Scope|Description
 ---|-------
-`window`|the setting is applied to the entire VS Code instance `resource`|the setting is applied depending on an active resource
+`window`|The setting is applied to the entire VS Code instance.
+`resource`|The setting is applied depending on an active resource.

 By default, all settings have the `window` scope, however, we encourage you to support settings on the `resource` scope.
 Settings that apply on the window level are not supported once they are defined within a workspace folder and as soon as the user entered a multi-root workspace.
 Settings that apply on a resource level however are supported and as such, each workspace folder can have different values for these settings.